 If you’re looking into the cost to open a bar, you’re in the right place.
-Between licensing, finding a space, and buying everything you'll need, the question of how much does it cost to open a bar is answered by a large number-it even factors in on a restaurant profit and loss statement for bars.
+Between business licenses, finding a space, and buying everything you'll need, the question of how much does it cost to open a bar is answered by a large number-it even factors in on a restaurant profit and loss statement for bars.
 There's sure to be costs you're expecting, like the liquor license and taxes.
 Those are an average cost to run a bar.

 There will also be some costs you might not see coming.
 Preparing for them is the best way to be sure you have room in your budget.
 This comprehensive list will walk you through all the basic costs you'll need to be ready for.
 Whether you're opening a cocktail bar or a sports bar, read on.

 Along the way, there will also be some costs that come up after you've opened the doors.
 Overall, this guide will be your jumping-off point for being fully prepared to open a bar.
 So, what is the cost to open a bar?
 It's time to find out.

 If you’re reading this, this is probably your first time opening a bar.
 A bar comes with all the startup costs of a regular business, along with bar-specific needs.

 You’ll need to have a business plan, money, and backup plans.
 Planning for these steps will help you see which areas you're going to need the most work in.

 You'll also need to understand licenses and permits, as well as taxes.
 These will vary from state to state, so the best place to start is figuring out your bar's location.

 You'll want to find a lawyer who knows bars and restaurants.
 While everything is important, the best place to start is your location.